learn-co-curriculum/learn-expert-screensharing/README.md

 ####For users on Linux

 As of this writing, Learn does not programatically support screen sharing on Linux.
 When you click "Start Screenshare," nothing will happen on the user's end.
-You'll need to give users [this link](TK: INSERT DOWNLOAD LINK) to download TeamViewer 11 on Linux, instruct them to open TeamViewer, and then give you their partner id and password.
+You'll need to give users <a href="https://download.teamviewer.com/download/teamviewer_i386.deb">this link</a> to download TeamViewer 11 on Linux, instruct them to open TeamViewer, and then give you their partner id and password.

->Note: If student gets an error that they have the wrong architechture and that they need i386, follow these instructions: https://github.com/flatiron-labs/learn-support/blob/master/environment-setup.md#error-wrong-architecture-i386
+>Note: If student gets an error that they have the wrong architechture and that they need i386, follow <a href="https://github.com/flatiron-labs/learn-support/blob/master/environment-setup.md#error-wrong-architecture-i386">these instructions</a>.

 Enter their partner id in the field indicated below, and then enter their password when prompted.
 This will open up a remote desktop control session on both your and the user's computer.
 ![screen shot 2016-07-08 at 4 24 09 pm](https://cloud.githubusercontent.com/assets/5470676/16700513/7966e04e-4528-11e6-9521-2b306db0f0f7.png)

+#### Logging A Screenshare

+Every screenshare should be logged.
+For Learn Experts using Windows and Mac, the screenshare will be logged through the use of the "Start Screenshare" button.
+If you (or the student) cannot connect via the automated method, you will have to log the screenshare manually.
+After completing the screenshare, log the session <a href="https://docs.google.com/spreadsheets/d/1Op457HZ20h53xD4LnCPxKuWT1wgQ8hpnb8eoBxBJCEI/edit?ts=56fd5282#gid=0" target="_blank">here</a>.

 ## Resources